Contact 3-manifolds, holomorphic curves and intersection theory: Counting local intersections and singularities

 in particular, it is strictly greater than~$1$. \end{prop} \begin{proof} We can choose holomorphic coordinates near $z_0 \in \Sigma$ and $\zeta_0 \in \Sigma'$ so that, without loss of generality, $(\Sigma,j) = (\Sigma',j') = (\DD,i)$ with $z_0 = \zeta_0 = 0$.
 Since $k_u$ and $k_v$ may be different, we first replace $u$ and $v$ with suitable branched covers so that their critical orders become the same: let

 and define $u', v' : (\DD,i) \to (M,J)$ by

 so that in particular $u'$ and $v'$ both have critical order $m-1$ at the intersection $u'(0) = v'(0)$, as well as matching tangent spaces.
-Now by Theorem~\ref{thm:representation}, we find new choices of local coordinates in $\DD$ near~$0$ and in $M$ near $u(0)=v(0)$ such that
+Now by Theorem~\ref{thm:representation}, we find new choices of $C^1$-smooth local coordinates in $\DD$ near~$0$ and smooth coordinates in $M$ near $u(0)=v(0)$ such that